Jerry Givens

 Jerry Bronson Givens (December 3, 1952 – April 13, 2020) was the chief executioner of Virginia from 1982 until 1999, during which he executed 62 people, including two of the Briley Brothers.
 He spent most of his career in Virginia's correctional system, and was initially a supporter of capital punishment.
 However, beginning in 1999, he served a four-year prison sentence for money laundering and perjury, the latter of which is a felony in the Commonwealth of Virginia.
 This led to the termination of his career at the Virginia Department of Corrections and the loss of his title as Chief Executioner of Virginia.
-This experience, together with the revelation that Earl Washington Jr., whom Givens had nearly executed in 1985 before his sentence was commuted to life imprisonment, was innocent, transformed Givens into an outspoken opponent of the death penalty, which he spent the rest of his life campaigning against.
+This experience, together with the revelation that Earl Washington Jr. was innocent, transformed Givens into an outspoken opponent of the death penalty, which he spent the rest of his life campaigning against.
 He died from COVID-19 during the COVID-19 pandemic.

 Early life

 Givens was born December 3, 1952, in Richmond, Virginia, the youngest of his working-class parents' four children.
 He lost his father to drugs.
 As a teenager, he witnessed a young woman, whom he had been about to ask to dance, shot to death at a party.
 He attended Johnson C. Smith University on a football scholarship, but dropped out after suffering an injury.
 As a young man, he wanted to be a police officer.
 He worked at a Phillip Morris tobacco plant, but lost his job after a fight with a co-worker.
 Thereafter, he was hired as a guard at the Virginia State Penitentiary.
 In 1973 or 1974, he married Sadie Travers.